denkaq/Learning/README.md

-Education Repository
+### Learning Repository
 ====================

-This is a Git repository for educational materials, including courses, certificates, training programs, and code projects.
+Welcome to my personal education repository!
+This repository is intended to be a central hub for all of my educational materials, including courses, certificates, training, and code projects.

-Directory Structure
+### Directory Structure
 -------------------

 The repository has the following structure: